 The CWEDD region is host to numerous growing industries that support economic diversification and resilience.
 The natural resources and mild climate of Benton, Lane, Lincoln, and Linn counties support a growing tourist and recreation sector and make it an attractive place to live.
 Multiple research institutions and accelerators throughout the region, as well as several higher education institutions, foster a strong entrepreneurial culture in the CWEDD region.
-Organizations like the Regional Accelerator Innovation Network (RAIN) promote innovation and help entrepreneurs diversify our economy by growing new industries.
+Organizations like RAIN (Regional Accelerator & Innovation Network) promote innovation and connect entrepreneurs to the resources and capital they need to grow Oregon's entrepreneurial infrastructure.
 Infrastructure connectivity, especially running north to south, supports multiple functions of travel, trade, research, and industry.